 Complaint Process

 The role of an ombud is to gather facts in order to understand the merits of a complaint and thereafter to consult the relevant parties to the complaint to either settle the complaint or to make a recommendation to resolve the complaint.
+An ombud investigation is not a criminal investigation but a non-adversarial administrative inquiry to ensure due process has been observed.

 The Ombud will therefore: